hikerspath/terraform-example/README.md

 find . -name terraform.tf
 ```

 This repo is setup to use terraform's `Workspaces` with a limited view of a specific directory within the repository.
-While tedious on smaller projects, once you hit about 500 resources in AWS, you will appreciate a smaller workspace that contains a very specific sub-group of tasks.
+While tedious on smaller projects, once you hit about 500 resources in AWS, you will appreciate a smaller workspace that contains a very specific sub-group of resources.

 ## Development Workflow

-Push events in the repository should send webhooks to app.terraform.io (once configured to do so) workspaces that match the directory structure save that the `/` is replaced with a `_`.
-Examples are in the directory structure created already.
-The default branch of the repository is meant to show what is presently deployed in every region.
+Push events in the repository should send webhooks to app.terraform.io (once configured to do so).
+These webhooks should then trigger terraform workspaces that match the directory structure below save that the `/` is replaced with a `_`.
+Examples (base and public-box) are in the `test-vpc` directory structure already.
+The default branch of the repository is meant to show what is presently deployed in every region and provider (if you use something other than AWS).

 ### Directory Structure